 Associate Director of Programmes

-Gary is one of three Associate Directors of Programmes in AHRC and his remit covers:
+Gary is one of four Associate Directors of Programmes in AHRC and his remit covers:

-- AHRC ‘global’ activities, including the Global Challenges Research Fund (GCRF)
+- AHRC’s international development and Official Development Assistance (ODA) activities, including those supported through the Global Challenges Research Fund (GCRF) and Newton Fund

 - AHRC’s support for international collaboration and international partnerships, including both multi- and bi-lateral agreements and initiatives in Europe, the Americas, Asia and other parts of the world

 - International interdisciplinary working, including agendas related to AHRC’s Delivery Plan priority on Global Engagement and the Sustainable Development Goals (SDGs)

 - Activities across the remits of AHRC’s International Development and Area Studies and International Engagement Teams.

 - Shared responsibility for AHRC’s ‘Discovery Research’ priority area